Watch Video >Dumont LodgeBatoche, SK

 Project Summary

-Elder Albert LeClair had an idea for a special place where Elders felt comfortable, at home, and could help Métis children and youth reconnect to their identity through their Métis traditions, culture, values, and language.
-Now, that vision is a reality with the opening of Dumont Lodge on the sacred grounds of Batoche.
+Elder Albert LeClair envisioned a special place where Elders could feel comfortable and at home.
+In this space, they could help Métis children and youth reconnect with their identity through Métis traditions, culture, values, and language.
+Today, that vision is a reality with the opening of Dumont Lodge on the sacred grounds of Batoche.

-The Dumont Lodge features large activity spaces and common areas, a cultural room, and a commercial kitchen along with sleeping rooms for the Riel Scouts to learn and explore.
-Notable design features include a fireplace modeled after a map of Saskatchewan, as well as a large compass gracing the dining room floor.
+Dumont Lodge features large activity spaces and common areas, as well as a cultural room and a commercial kitchen.
+The building also includes sleeping rooms for the Riel Scouts.
+Throughout the Lodge, Scouts have space to learn, explore, and connect with one another.
+Notable design elements include a fireplace modeled after a map of Saskatchewan and a large compass featured in the dining room floor.

 Project Details